davidtavarez/davidtavarez.github.io/_posts/2019-07-22-building-an-encrypted-cloud.md

 ### What's next?!

-Well, I think this is a pretty simple and fast.
-I truly recommend to run this on the encrypted disk.
+Well, I think this is a pretty simple and fast solution for storing some important and personal files.
+I truly recommend to run the service on an encrypted disk.
 Try it by yourself using this link: [safer](https://davidtavarez.github.io/safer/).
 Feel free to open an issue if you found something; also I would love some contributions too.

 Stay safe!